-Most people with a mTBI take about 90 days to return to symptom free daily activities.
-The goal of vision therapy is to help injured people return to a functional lifestyle free of visual distress. (headache, double vision, poor eye tracking skills, slow eye movements when looking from one point to another, maintaining a focus, loss of ability for the eyes to work together as a team, eye strain, eye fatigue, glare and light sensitivity)
+Most people with a "minor" concussion take about 90 days to return to symptom free daily activities.
+The goal of vision therapy/vision rehabilitation is to help an injured person return to a functional lifestyle free of visual distress. (headache, double vision, poor eye tracking skills, slow eye movements when looking from one point to another, maintaining a focus, loss of ability for the eyes to work together as a team, eye strain, eye fatigue, glare and light sensitivity)

-Anyone with a concussion will have visual distress from the time they are injured until the time they have "recovered".
-Most will have convergence insufficiency.
+Anyone with a concussion will have visual distress.
+Many will have convergence insufficiency.
 Recent research suggests 30% may have esophoria.
-All will have oculomotor dysfunction.
+All will have saccadic and oculomotor dysfunction.

 When you have a concussion you have difficulty maintaining a focus at any distance and this impacts reading, concentrating and the ability to enjoy everyday tasks - it's as if your eyes have lost their ability to work together.

 When a person with a concussion first attempts to use the C-Rod they will find the 6 exercises to be intolerable.
 With time, patience and perseverance, a concussed person will find that their ability to work with the C-Rod improves over time.
 The path of eye movement improvement is feedback as to how well you are recovering.